 48. Textured Pixie-Bob (Bixie)

-For those open to going a bit shorter, a “bixie” combines the length of a bob with the feathered layers of a pixie.
+A “bixie” is ideal for those open to going a bit shorter.
+It combines the length of a bob with the feathered layers of a pixie.
 This cut adds incredible natural lift and movement that thin hair often lacks.

 49. Padded Headband with Volume

-A thick, often padded, headband physically pushes your hair up at the roots, giving an instant boost of volume while adding a stylish accessory.
+A thick, often padded, headband physically pushes your hair up at the roots.
+It gives an instant boost of volume.
+It also adds a stylish accessory.

 50. The “U-Cut” Back